umarfchy/umarfchy/README.md

 ## 🚀 About Me

 Enjoy developing modern, cutting-edge web applications and scalable systems.
 Explore new technologies with ardent desire to become an above average engineer.
 Have genuine passion in the business side of things.
-Help engineers get things done.
+Help engineers to get things done.
 Work with NextJs, NodeJs, Docker, Kubernetes, Terraform, AWS, and GCP.

 See works @ https://github.com/umarfchy
 Contact @ umarfchy@gmail.com